 When is it too late to purchase travel insurance?

 Depending on the type of coverage you want, once a storm has been named you’ll be limited to the types of plans and the protection offered, especially plans with cancellation coverage.
-Whether it’s a tropical storm or a hurricane, once the storm is named your options are close to none.
+Whether it’s a tropical storm or a hurricane, once the storm is named, your options to cover events related to the storm are close to none.
 Understanding the importance of promptly purchasing your travel insurance plan is critical.
 You can find additional information on hurricane season and travel insurance here.

 Cancel for Any Reason Coverage.